Third Party Intermediaries: what your microbusiness needs to know

 A TPI will charge for the services it provides you.
 This could be a direct charge paid by you to them (eg a flat fee, a charge per trade made on your behalf) or indirectly.
 For indirect payments, the TPI receives a payment from the supplier, which is added to your bill.

 Suppliers and brokers must ensure that consumers are fully informed about the nature and costs associated with a contract they are being offered.
-From 1 October 2022 information on TPI costs that will be included in the bill the supplier sends you must be provided to microbusinesses via the Principal Terms, in written form for all contracts.
-This information must be presented as a total cost in pounds/pence covering the duration of the contract, this is as described in SLC 7A.10C.2.
-The principal terms should be disclosed before the microbusiness enters into a contract with the supplier and again within 10 days or entering into the contract.
+Information on TPI costs that will be included in the bill the supplier sends you must be provided to all businesses via the Principal Terms and upon request.

 As the commission fees are based upon consumption figures, in the event that a customer consumes more energy than was estimated they will be liable for paying for their actual consumption.
 Customers, suppliers and brokers should ensure estimates are as accurate as possible to ensure estimated costs are reflective of actual costs